2024-2025 Academic Catalog

 This course is designed to deepen understanding of critical issues facing urban educators.
 Students will examine how the culture of poverty affects students, families and schools.
 Instructional and management strategies that encourage the learning and development of efficacy, risk-taking, socio-cultural awareness, contextual interpersonal skills and self-understanding are developed through integrated readings, discussions, field experience and presentations.
 Inherent in this deepening of understanding is the development of reflective thinking and writing and problem solving strategies.

 EDT 321.
-Classroom Environment for Middle Childhood.
+Inclusive Classroom Environment for Middle Childhood.
 3 Hours

 This course is the study of the middle childhood student within the classroom environment.
 Theories of learning and practical applications, motivation, classroom management and discipline, lesson and unit planning, teaching methodologies and assessment are examined and practiced.
 Field experience: 20 hours.
 Prerequisites: EDT 222, EDT 222L OR EDT 207.
 Corequisites: EDT 321L.

 EDT 321L.
-Classroom Environment for Middle Childhood Laboratory.
+Inclusive Classroom Environment for Middle Childhood Laboratory.
 0-1 Hours

 This course consists of planned field experiences providing candidates the opportunity for field reflections in regards to learning theories and classroom management in middle level school settings.
 Corequisites: EDT 321.